Spotify is reportedly launching in Egypt and the MENA region this November. Spotify premium access will cost EGP49.99 per month, $2.7 approximately.

 Spotify is now available in Egypt and the Middle East.

-Apple Music and Anghami are offered at three different prices, ranging from $2.7 to $4.16 a month, depending on the number of devices able to stream at the same time whether individual or family, in addition, a discounted price of $1.4 for students.
+Apple Music and Anghami are offered at three different prices, ranging from $2.7 to $4.16 a month, depending on the number of devices able to stream simultaneously, whether individual or family.
+In addition, a discounted price of $1.4 for students.

-While Anghami has more payment methods including mobile credit after securing a number of partnerships with mobile operators in the region, physical cards, PayPal, CashU, OneCard, traditional credit cards, itunes and google play.
+While Anghami has more payment methods, including mobile credit, after securing many partnerships with mobile operators in the region, physical cards, PayPal, CashU, OneCard, traditional credit cards, iTunes, and google play.

-Operating across 65 markets, Spotify continues to be unavailable in a number of key territories, including Russia, Middle East and most of Africa.
+Operating across 65 markets, Spotify remains unavailable in many key territories, including Russia, the Middle East, and most of Africa.